-The Roman Catholic Diocese of Phoenix is one of the fastest growing dioceses in the United States, with more than 300,000 Catholics joining in the last ten years.
-Led by the Most Rev. John P. Dolan, more than 2 million Catholics make this diverse, vibrant, and faith-filled diocese their home.
+The Roman Catholic Diocese of Phoenix is one of the fastest growing dioceses in the United States under the guidance of Bishop John Dolan, with more than 2 million Catholics making this diverse, vibrant, and faith-filled diocese their home.

 Quick Statistics